upasadena/interactive-cyoa-tutorial/docs/appendix/reference.md

 </script>
 ```

+### (TODO) Make Pages to separate your CYOA

+### (TODO) Make one-way Pages to separate your CYOA
+Unlike the above, this is a guide on how to make it so that the user cannot go
+back after advancing a page.

+1. For each row or group of rows in a "Page" you make them have a Selected
+Choice requirement, which means a "Next Page" choice needs to be selected to
+show the next page.
+2. At the end of each "Page" (the Rows inside of it), simply make a new Row
+with a Choice that has an Addon.
+Make the title of that Addon "Next Page" or
+something, and add a Non-Selected Choice requirement for the very choice that
+the Addon is attached to.
+3. All of the Rows above should have the Non-Selected Choice requirement for
+that Choice, meaning once it is selected they will disappear
+4. Do much the same for the next Rows, but also give them a Selected Choice
+requirement for the "Next Page" Choice above.

 ## Rows
 ### (EX TODO) Make a Row invisible
 If you want to make a Row invisible, simply add a [Selected Choice]